KChuene/jsbeauty/README.md

 # jsbeauty
-Python jsbeautify wrapper script for quick use
+Python jsbeautify wrapper script for quick use.
+Checkout the `jsbeautifier` repo [here](https://github.com/beautifier/js-beautify), if you will.

 ## General usage
 ```